pclalv/crystal-key-item-randomizer/README.md

   the Rocket Grunt in Cerulean sidequest (in order to retrieve the hidden item in the Cerulean Gym) by talking to the the Power Plant manager again after returning the `MACHINE PART`.
-* The Flower Shop item (`SQUIRTBOTTLE` in vanilla) is obtainable even if the player has used the `SQUIRTBOTTLE` to defeat the Sudowoodo.
-As in the vanilla game, the player must talk to Floria on Route 36, then go back to the Flower Shop and talk to Floria there, before finally talking to the other Flower Shop women to obtain the item.
+* The Flower Shop item (`SQUIRTBOTTLE` in vanilla) is always obtainable, even if the player has used the `SQUIRTBOTTLE` to defeat the Sudowoodo.
+The player may obtain the Flower Shop item at any time time after defeating Whitney.

 ## development